-Myra Hindley has died in prison of a chest infection aged
+Myra Hindley died in prison of a chest infection aged 60.

-inquest into her death will be held, this is normal when a
+inquest into her death was held, this is normal when a

 prisoner dies in custody.
-She will be cremated and her
+She was cremated and her

 ashes scattered at a secret location.
 Just 24 years old